Achievable logoAchievable logo

 Commissions

-If an investment adviser is not affiliated with the broker-dealer executing their trades, they cannot earn commissions.
+If an investment adviser is not affiliated with the broker-dealer executing the trades, the adviser cannot earn commissions.

 Wrap account fees